 I’ve been gluten-free for 5 months and have been pleasantly surprised by how easy it’s been.
-At first I was dreading eating the packaged gluten-free foods whenever I wanted a treat as I didn’t know how they would taste or what the texture would be like without the gluten, but I was quite pleasantly surprised by most of the foods.
-Some of them you can tell the difference as they are pretty dry without the pliable gluten in them, but the majority taste the same as ‘normal’ food.
+At first I was dreading eating the packaged gluten-free foods whenever I wanted a treat as I didn’t know how they would taste or what the texture would be like without the gluten.
+But I was quite pleasantly surprised by most of the foods.
+Some of them you can tell the difference as they are pretty dry without the gluten in them, but the majority taste the same as ‘normal’ food.
 Yay!

-Now that I’m less scared of the gluten-free world I’ve started to create some delicious meals from mostly naturally gluten-free foods and I’ve also been baking some gluten free cakes.
+Now I’m less scared of the gluten-free world, I’ve started to create some delicious meals from mostly naturally gluten-free foods and I’ve also been baking some gluten free cakes.
 I always loved baking before but stopped for the first few months of living gluten-free as it seemed so daunting to try to master a new concept in baking.
 I’m slowly getting better at it though.

 I will post some of my new recipes soon so you can try them and let me know what you think, but for now I just wanted to let you all know the beginning of my journey so that if any of you are diagnosed with the same intolerance then you hopefully won’t freak out.